swaptacular/swpt_creditors/README.md

    attempt will be made to automatically setup all the required RabbitMQ queues, exchanges, and the bindings between them.

-3. [Redis] server instance, which stores Denial of Service attack protection statistics for the creditors stored on the PostgreSQL server instance.
-For this kind of information, the tolerance for data loss is high, but nevertheless, the Redis server instance must be configured as persistent (on-disk) database.

-4. [OAuth 2.0] authorization server, which authorizes clients' requests to the [Payments Web API].
+3. [OAuth 2.0] authorization server, which authorizes clients' requests to the [Payments Web API].
 There is a plethora of popular Oauth 2.0 server implementations.
 Normally, they maintain their own user database, and go together with UI for user registration,